Updated 2 days ago

 • A $1,500 rebate for the purchase of an electric motorcycle

-Please note that the application cycle for this incentive is not currently open, but is expected to reopen in mid-january 2025 due to newly allocated funds.
+Please note that the application cycle for this incentive is not currently open, but is expected to reopen in 2025 due to newly allocated funds.

 Efficiency Maine EV rebates